ibexa/documentation-user/docs/qualifio/qualifio.md

 [[= product_name_base =]] team creates the user account and provides you with its details.
 An invitation link is sent during the setup process.
-Once the registration and configuration process is completed, the welcome page displays information about campaign tools available with [[= product_name_engage =]] and a link to [Qualifio documentation](https://support.qualifio.com/hc/en-us/categories/202280638-Campaigns) where you can get information about creating and managing campaigns.
+Once the registration and configuration process is completed, the welcome page displays information about campaign tools available with [[= product_name_engage =]] and a link to this article.

 ![Welcome page - active account](img/welcome_page_activated.png "Welcome page - active account")

-Click the **Manage campaigns in Qualifio** button to open a Qualifio page, where you can create and manage campaigns.
+Click **Manage campaigns in Qualifio** to open a Qualifio page, where you can create and manage campaigns.

 ![Qualifio Manager](img/qualifio_manager.png "Qualifio Manager - campaign list")

+For more information about creating and managing campaigns, see [Qualifio documentation](https://support.qualifio.com/hc/en-us).

 ## Campaign